nummacway/gb300/README.md

 The GB300 relies on the extension to decide what to do with the file:
 * Display a thumbnail?
-* Search for ZIP or WQW header and decompress the file before starting the file?
+* Search for ZIP or WQW header and decompress the file before starting the ROM?
 All files with a thumbnail also belong into this category.
 This means that there is no way to have a thumbnail without compression.
 * Choose the emulator (see the table above).

 There are no signs of other supported emulators, but it looks like MPEG-2 support is included but inaccessible.
 If you force the GB300 to display `.chd` files, opening one will cause it to load indefinitely, even for the tiniest PCE-CD game out there, _Hawaiian Island Girls_ (under 3 megabytes).
 Same goes for `.cue` files no matter if MD-CD or PCE-CD.